uc-cdis/covid19-tools/covid19-notebooks/readme.md

 ### "COVID-19 Testing Over Time in the US" notebook:

 COVID-19 testing is very crucial to understand the spread of the pandemic.
-In this python notebook, we have focused our efforts on visualizing the COVID-19 testing data across the U.S. States and Territories from the COVID Tracking Project.
+In this python notebook, we have focused our efforts on visualizing the COVID-19 testing data across the United States and U.S. Territories from the COVID Tracking Project.
 The animations will allow you to see how testing data has changed over time.

+### "Cross Dataset Analysis on COVID-19 Symptoms and Fatality Rate" notebook:

+In this notebook, we are performing visual analysis on the individual case reports that provide aggregated data on clinical states (eg., deceased, recovered, alive, etc) and symptoms.
+We are looking at whether the fatality rates and symptoms are similar across different datasets.

+### "Demo: Exploring clinical data from multiple commons" notebook:

+In this notebook, we obtain the clinical data for multiple projects from the Chicagoland Pandemic Response Commons and NCI Genomic Data Commons (GDC) and visualize some of the clinical attributes.
+This notebook is for demonstration purposes only and not biologically meaningful.

+### "Visualize Statistical Summary Reports from Partnering Healthcare Providers" notebook:

+This notebook provides an example of how to visualize the status of COVID-19 and general patient information from multiple regional healthcare providers using the demo Statistical Summary Report data from 03/10/2020 to 11/10/2020.